eobrain/anglx/README.md

 # anglx

-Aanglx is a compiler that convertsAnglo-Executable into Clojure, to run on the JVM or as JavaScript.
+Anglx is a compiler that convertsAnglo-Executable into Clojure, to run on the JVM or as JavaScript.

 **This is in the process of being converted from [funcgo][funcgo] and is